AnyChart/docs.anychart.com/PERT_Chart/Pert_Chart.md

 ## Overview

-The PERT Chart (also known as PERT Diagram) is a chart type realizes the Project Evaluation and Review Technique technology.
+A PERT Chart (also known as a PERT Diagram) is a chart type realizes the Project Evaluation and Review Technique technology.
 It is applied mostly in large-scale projects where time is the major factor and allows to schedule a project without knowing precisely the details and durations of all activities.
 Find more information about PERT technology and using it in [PERT Overview](Overview).

 This article explains how to create a basic Pert Chart as well as configure settings that are specific to the type.